What is Allowed Depreciation?

 1. The United States of America

 In the US, either the diminishing balance method or straight-line method of computation may be followed according to the Modified Accelerated Cost Recovery System (MACRS).
-According to the IRS, which is the competent authority for tax collection, the asset classes for claiming depreciation are as follows:
+According to the IRS, which is the US federal agency for tax collection, the asset classes for claiming depreciation are as follows: